 Prep enjoys statewide and regional recognition for its competitive athletic programs.
 Varsity teams compete in Class AAA of the Mississippi Association of Independent Schools.
 Prep also competes against schools from outside this association and from other states and regions.
 Prep teams have won championships in football, basketball, baseball, track, cross country, soccer, softball, swimming, tennis, and golf.
 Since 1970, over 200 Prep graduates have participated in collegiate athletics.

-The creative heart of the campus is the McRae Fine Arts and Media Center, which houses three art studios, a ceramics studio, band hall, choir room, and art gallery.
-The McRae Center is also home to the Jesse Howell Library, administrative and development offices, and the office of admission.
-The second floor houses two sixth grade classrooms and the business and technology offices.
+The creative heart of the campus is the McRae Fine Arts and Media Center, which houses three art studios, a ceramics studio, band hall, choir room and art gallery.
+The McRae Center is also home to the Jesse Howell Library, the Multi-Purpose Room which is used for a wide range of activities, administrative and development offices, and the office of admission.
+The second floor houses business and technology offices.

-The Fortenberry Auditorium and Gymnasium, along with the J.O.
-Manning Patriot Center, provide athletic venues, a performing arts complex, dressing rooms, weight rooms, coaches’ offices, and laundry facilities.
-Prep's outdoor athletic complex includes lighted baseball, softball and soccer fields, a football stadium with a 400-meter track, eight wheelchair-accessible tennis courts, a cross country course, and practice fields.
+The Jackson Prep Gymnasium, along with the J.O.
+Manning Patriot Center, provide athletic venues, dressing rooms, weight rooms, coaches’ offices, and a high-tech multi-media film, memoribilia and conference room.
+Prep's outdoor athletic complex includes lighted baseball, softball and soccer fields, a lighted football stadium with a state-of-the-art turf field and 400-meter track, eight wheelchair-accessible tennis courts, a cross country course, and practice fields.

-Patriot Avenue and the Dining Commons give students and faculty an opportunity to gather and relax.
+Patriot Way, Patriot Avenue and the Dining Commons give students and faculty an opportunity to gather and relax, and provide space for outdoor classrooms.
+Patriot Way features a clock tower and outdoor classroom.
 Patriot Avenue is a central green space featuring a concrete plaza, connecting pathways and stepped amphitheater seating.
-The Dining Commons is a contemporary, multi-purpose dining hall and student common area with al fresco dining options and meeting and performing spaces.
+The Dining Commons is a contemporary, multi-purpose dining hall and student common area with al fresco dining options, as well as gathering and performing space.

 As part of an annual notification, we are informing all persons of their option of reviewing the Asbestos Management Plan, which would include documentation of any asbestos-containing materials at the school.
 To provide continuing management of the asbestos in our school, all asbestos-containing materials (ACM) are inspected every six months by an engineering firm from Jackson, MS. Any changes in the ACM are being recorded in a surveillance report as part of the Asbestos Management Plan.
 A copy of the surveillance report, along with a copy of the Asbestos Management Plan, is located in the Business Office.
 Any interested party should feel free to come to this office and review these reports.